 There are two different groups of people who use Overpass.
 We refer to them as clients and contractors.

 Clients are owners or managers of small-to-medium-sized businesses.
-Clients use Overpass to find and hire talented salespeople and appointment-setters.
+Clients use Overpass to find and hire talented salespeople, appointment-setters, and customer support agents.

-Contractors are individuals with previous experience in phone sales, appointment-setting, or lead generation.
+Contractors are individuals with previous experience in phone sales, appointment-setting, or customer support.
 Contractors use Overpass to find remote jobs and work from home.

 Can all Overpass contractors work from home?